-The border veterinary service (BVS) operated by the FSVO at Zurich and Geneva airports inspects living animals and products of animal origin from third countries during import or transit for compliance with the legal requirements.
+The border veterinary service (BVS) operated by the FSVO at Zurich and Geneva airports controls living animals and products of animal origin from third countries during import or transit for compliance with the legal requirements.

-Coordination of inspections with the EU
+Coordination of controls with the EU

 Species conservation inspections by the BVS